nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 Finally, let's finish up this tutorial demystifying the two messages [WM_PAINT][wm_paint] and [WM_CLOSE][wm_close].
 The WM_PAINT message that is generated by the system and should not be sent by an application.
 The reason why we process this message by calling the function [BeginPaint][beginpaint] and [EndPaint][endpaint] is because the sets the clipping region of the device context to exclude any area outside the update region and "validates" the rectangle context display area.
 Since Windows generates the WM_PAINT message we need to basically just tell Window's that the update region is empty by calling BeginPaint and EndPaint.
-If you exclude this process, Windows will continously generate WM_PAINT messages attempting to update the client region essentially halting the process from handling other requesting within a reasonable amount of time.
+If you exclude this process, Windows will continuously generate WM_PAINT messages attempting to update the client region essentially halting the process from handling other requesting within a reasonable amount of time.

 The WM_CLOSE is produced whenever the user attempts to close a window.
 There are a variety of different ways to handle closing out and cleaning up a process that are documented [here][close-window]; however, we are just using one window for our software renderer, so we don't have to worry about child windows or any resources potentially left over from menus.
 This message just notifies us that the user would like to exit the